fl1d/w0ex.github.io/_pages/guide_en.md

 In order to qualify for completion of this curriculum, it is necessary to satisfy the following qualification items in addition to the completion of the student’s original doctoral course.

 1. Students must acquire at least 10 credits from the subjects offered or designated by the program shown [here](/doc/Guide_SSS.pdf).
 In this curriculum, it is only necessary to obtain the specified number of credits from the prescribed subjects (400, 500, 600) by the time of completion.
 Even if the students who study at the doctoral course earn (400,500) credits, they can be included in the credit requirements for completing the curriculum.
-2. Participation in various events held by the program shown [here](/doc/Guide_SSS.pdf).
+2. Participation in various events held by the program (Please shown refer to Table 3-2 in [Study Guide](/doc/Guide_SSS.pdf)).
 3. Have passed the completion examination conducted by the program.
 In the completion examination, student will give oral presentation on the outline of the doctoral dissertation, activities at this WISE program.
-The committee will judge if the students have the ability to be a knowledgeable professional who have fundamental academic abilities, creativity, bird's eye view, problem solving skills, and leader- ship skills.
+The committee will judge if the students have the ability to be a knowledgeable professional who have fundamental academic abilities, creativity, bird's eye view, problem solving skills, and leadership skills.
 Details and dates of completion examination will be announced when available.
+Please shown refer to Table 3-1 in [Study Guide](/doc/Guide_SSS.pdf).

 ### ４． Doctoral Degree Examination